What do I apply for? (MSGC? CUGR Fellowship?)

 Will winning an award affect my Student Financial Aid?

 Please check with UMaine Student Financial Aid directly to answer this question.
 Every student’s situation is different.
+For further detailed information please contact the Office of Student Records.

 Can I apply and win a fellowship or research experience for research I did with a faculty mentor last semester?